HardlyEasy/association-rule-mining/README.md

 1) Itemset generation (there are various algorithms for this)
 2) Rule generation

+Association rules can be used to determine how likely a customer is to have a consequent item in a cart given that the antecedent is in the cart.
+So, in simpler terms, if a customer has milk in their cart, then an association rule could tell us how likely a customer will put eggs in their shopping cart.
+For this reason, association rule mining is often done on shopping data so that store managers can create better product placement and deals.

 # Program Guide
 This Python program contains an implementation of the ECLAT (Equivalence Class Clustering and Bottom-Up Lattice Traversal) algorithm for